jsaintro/publicnotes/3dprinting/Stepper Calibration/Linear Advance Calibration.md

  - Bed Temp: 65
  - Slow speed printing 20mm
  - Fast speed printing 60mm
-	 - Note this should be the slowest/fastest speeds during a single print (So for Speed do 20-60 etc..) bigger spreads have
+	 - Note this should be the slowest/fastest speeds during a single print (So for Speed do 20-60 etc..) bigger spreads have more noticable results
  - Movement Speed 180mm
  - retract speed 35
  - retract distance .8